LaykinK/LaykinK.github.io/README.md

 ### More About Me!

-I have been working with different languages such as Python, HTML, and Java throughout the past year as part of my program.
+I have been working with different languages such as Python, HTML, and JavaScript throughout the past year as part of my program.

 I have created many different programs, such as those with user input, those which read and open files, and many more.

 *Here is an example of a code I have written*:

-FizzBuzz Challenge
+**FizzBuzz Challenge**
 ```markdown
 <!DOCTYPE html>
 <html>